luisguve/dolaroid-node/README.md

 ## Basic response

-If the user is not logged in, this is what the response looks like
+If the user is not logged in, this is what the response looks like:
 ```json
 {
   "billInfo": {